 Financial Provision for Dependents

-If you were supported by the deceased prior to their death, you may wish to make a claim for financial provision.
-This provision applies not only to the spouse or civil partner and legitimate children, but may also include illegitimate children and non relatives who may have been maintained either wholly or in part by the deceased prior to death.
+If you were supported by the deceased before their death, you may wish to claim financial provision.
+This provision applies not only to the spouse or civil partner and legitimate children, but may also include illegitimate children and non-relatives who may have been maintained either wholly or in part by the deceased before death.

 Undue Influence by a Third Party

-Any Will made when the testator was not in full mental control and in a position to know exactly what they were doing at the time the Will was made will be held to be invalid on the basis of undue influence from a third party (e.g. threats of violence or blackmail which can be evidenced) and in such cases any earlier Will would thereafter take precedence.
+Any Will made when the testator was not in full mental control and in a position to know exactly what they were doing at the time the Will was made will be held to be invalid based on undue influence from a third party (e.g. threats of violence or blackmail which can be evidenced) and in such cases, any earlier Will would thereafter take precedence.

 What Should Be Considered Before Making a Claim?

 - How long has the firm of solicitors been established?

 - How much has been recovered for clients who contest probate?

 - Will the Solicitor ensure that you receive the maximum inheritance due to you on a commercial basis, should your case be successful?